samuellembke/drizzle-edge-pg-proxy-client/README.md

 A client library for connecting to PostgreSQL databases from edge environments (Cloudflare Workers, Vercel Edge Functions, Deno Deploy, etc.) via an HTTP proxy.
 This package is compatible with [Drizzle ORM](https://orm.drizzle.team/) and designed to work in all environments that support the Fetch API.

-> CURRENTLY BROKEN

 ## 🌟 Features

 - 🚀 **Edge-Ready**: Works in all edge environments with fetch API support
 - 🔌 **Drizzle ORM Compatible**: Drop-in replacement for Drizzle's PostgreSQL client
 - 🔒 **Secure**: Support for authentication via bearer token
-- 📦 **Lightweight**: Small bundle size, perfect for edge deployments
+- 📦 **Lightweight**: Small bundle size perfect for edge deployments
 - 📝 **TypeScript**: Full TypeScript support with proper type definitions
 - 🔄 **Transactions**: Support for running multiple queries in a transaction
 - 🧪 **Tested**: Comprehensive test suite for reliability
 - 📊 **Array Support**: Full PostgreSQL array parsing with element type awareness
 - 🔄 **Type System**: Comprehensive type system for PostgreSQL data types
+- 🔒 **Session Tracking**: Consistent session ID tracking for persistent connections

 ## 📋 Table of Contents